paritytech/devops-guide/src/kubernetes/testnetmanager.md

 ### Examples

-Register a new validator in the `StateFullSet` called `rococo-val-pool`:
+Register a new validator in the `StatefulSet` called `rococo-val-pool`:

 ```
 curl -X 'POST' \